jjjjguevara/hex21/README.md

-Let’s zoom in on the key features you highlighted: metadata and data-driven indexes/dashboards, and prop/metadata-based conditional rendering.
+Let's zoom in on the key features you highlighted: metadata and data-driven indexes/dashboards, and prop/metadata-based conditional rendering.